dpsutton/resize-window/readme.md

 ## Hopeful upcoming features ##
 I can't promise any of these but these are the things I'm hoping to
 do:

 - put overlays over *other* buffers rather than current one.
 This greys out other workspaces and leaves yours with full color, bringing your eye there.
 Just seems like a nice ergonomic touch.
-- allow customization to invert capital/non-capital behavior.
-Right now, lower case selections move the window size by 1 and upper-case moves by 5.
+- DONE:allow customization to invert capital/non-capital behavior.
+Right
+now, lower case selections move the window size by 1 and upper-case moves by 5.
 These should both be easy to customize and easy to *flip*.
 Ie, make the lowercase `n` make it bigger by 5 and the